Continued Fractions and Irrationality Measures for Chowla--Selberg Gamma Quotients: List of CM Examples

 and thanks to Table \ref{tablerat}, we know the speed of convergence $E$ hence $\log(|E|)/2$, and when this is large enough, we can thus obtain an irrationality measure, given in the last column.
 We do not include (2.9), (3.1), (3.7), (4.6), and (4.7) since the corresponding CFs do not converge.
 We also recall that the definition of $\CS(D)$ involves an exponent $w(D)/(2h(D))$ which is equal to $1/2$ when $h(D)=2$, which occurs for all CFs in levels 2 and 3, except those for $D=-3$, $-4$, $-7$, and $-8$.

 Although we have only given $\log(|E|)/2$ and not $E$ itself, five of the above continued fractions have $E$ rational, so we can use Ap\'ery-type techniques as explained in \cite{Coh1} to obtain new CFs.
 It was in fact in this manner that the rapidly convergent CF (1.5) for $\CS(-7)$ was first obtained.
 The results are rather disappointing.
 First, all five are self-dual if we use the fastest possible Ap\'ery acceleration.
 The Ap\'ery accelerates of (2.1), (2.5), (2.8), and (4.2) give respectively (1.1), (1.3), (1.5), and (2.1), while (3.3) does not simplify.
-Using slower Ap\'ery techniques does give new CFs, but which are not in our family and do not seem interesting, so we do not give them here.
+Using slower Ap\'ery techniques does give new CFs, but which are not in our family and do not seem interesting, see the appendix for a list.